I Prevail

 I Prevail is an American rock band formed in Southfield, Michigan, in 2013.
 They released their debut EP Heart vs. Mind (2014) and rose to popularity from releasing a metal cover of Taylor Swift's "Blank Space" as a single, which eventually was certified platinum in the US.
-The band has since released three studio albums, Lifelines, (2016) Trauma, (2019) and True Power (2022).
+The band has since released four studio albums: Lifelines (2016), Trauma (2019), True Power (2022), and Violent Nature (2025).
 The band found success with their original material as well, with the singles "Breaking Down" and "Hurricane" performing well on rock radio, the single "Bow Down" being nominated for the Grammy Award for Best Metal Performance in 2019, and Trauma being nominated for the Grammy Award for Best Rock Album the same year.
+Since its formation, the band has undergone several lineup changes, with lead vocalist Eric Vanlerberghe and lead guitarist Steve Menoian being the band's only two constant members.

 History

 Formation, breakthrough, Heart vs. Mind EP (2014–2016)

 I Prevail was formed in late 2013.
 On December 1, 2014, the band posted a cover of Taylor Swift's "Blank Space" to YouTube.
 It peaked at number 90 on the Billboard Hot 100 and at number 23 on the US Mainstream Rock Songs chart.
 The cover was certified platinum in 2019.
 On December 10, 2014, the band released the first two singles from the EP, "Love, Lust, and Liars" and "The Enemy".
 The band released their debut EP, Heart vs. Mind, on December 17, 2014.
-In 2015 before the recording of their debut album, rhythm guitarist Jordan Berger left the band.
+In 2014 And 2015 before the recording of their debut album, rhythm guitarist Jordan Berger left the band.
 The band added touring members Tony Camposeo on bass and Dylan Bowman on rhythm guitar, who later on became full-time members.
 The band embarked on the Heart vs. Mind Tour and the Massive Addictive Tour.
 On June 24, 2015, they announced a summer tour called The Crossroads Tour.
 The band opened for Crown the Empire and Hollywood Undead in September and October 2015 on Day of the Dead Tour and played select shows, as well as opening for Pop Evil in December.